 OBJECTIVE

 The main objective of the Project on Expense Management System is to manage the details of Expense, Category, Type, User, and Registration.
-It manages all the information about Expense, Payments, Registration, and e The project is totally built at the administrative end and thus only the administrator is guaranteed the access.
-The purpose of the project is to build an application program to reduce the manual work for managing the Expenses, Category, Payment, Type.
-It tracks all the details about the Type, User,Registration.
+It manages all the information about Expense, Payments, Registration, and expenses.
+The project is totally built at the administrative end and thus only the administrator is guaranteed the access.
+The purpose of the project is to build an application program to reduce the manual work for managing the Expenses, Category, Payment, and Type.
+It tracks all the details about the Type, User, and Registration.

 INTRODUCTION